Lujun995/lujun995.github.io/_posts/2021-09-18-Google-recruitment-puzzle.md

     return(value)
 {% endhighlight %}

-With `sympy`, we can evaluate the value of a mathmatical expression to any digit we want:
+With `sympy`, we can evaluate the value of a mathematical expression to any digit we want:

 {% highlight python %}
 def unit_tests_1():
     '''This function is to test if other functions go well

         RETURN:
-            If all functions go in correct direction, return 0.
+            If all functions are on the right track, return 0.
     '''
     test1 = str(value_generator("pi", 1+2)) #"3.14", 1+2 means 1 digit for integer part and 2 digits for the decimal part.
     test2 = str(value_generator("E", 1+2)) #"2.72"